 - Servings: This recipe will make about 5 servings, which is about 1 and ½ cups of chili per serving.
 It makes great leftovers.

-Unfortunately, dry beans will not work in this recipe because they require a much longer cook time than quinoa.
+Dry beans do not work in this recipe because they require a much longer cook time than quinoa.
 You can pre-cook the dry beans and use them in place of canned beans.
 One can usually has ~1.5 cups beans.

 Do note that the chili will thicken up a lot as it sits because the quinoa continues to absorb liquid in the fridge.
 You can thicken the soup by using the "sauté" function on the Instant Pot.
 Sautéing will evaporate liquid, and the long you sauté the more liquid it will evaporate.